 I have two daughters.
-They are growing up in a world where they may vote, learn to read, go to school, study math and science, become professionals, own property, obtain a divorce, control when or if they have children, play sports, decide whether to marry or not and whom to marry, wear pants, leave the house, and have their own rights and opinions.
+They are growing up in a world where they may vote, read, attend school, study math and science, work outside the home, own property, divorce, control when or if they have children, play sports, choose to marry or not, wear pants, leave the house, and have their own rights and opinions.

 For much of human history, these things were not permitted to women.
 We take them for granted, but most weren’t even acceptable in our own country within the past 100 years, and they continue to be unacceptable in many countries today.
 To be a woman alive in the United States right now is an amazing, truly unique opportunity for myself and my girls.
 I am reminded of this all the time.

 But sometimes I’m reminded of how far we still have to go.

 When Facebook switched over to its new layout, my husband made a collage of his favorite characters and people for his profile header.
 Here it is:

 From top left: Jack White, Gandalf, Dennis Ritchie, George Orwell, Peter Gibbons, Carl Sagan, Ben Franklin, Punisher, Tyler Durden, Aristotle, Hulk, Henry Thoreau, Jean Valjean, Richard Dawkins, William Adama, Stephen Hawking, Socrates, Lordi, Thomas Jefferson, Richard Stallman, Thomas Payne, Neil Degrassi, Ferris Bueller, Kermit, Aragorn and Tesla.

 Several of these individuals reflect his interests in politics, history, humanism, science and computers.
 All of them are some combination of cool, interesting, accomplished and significant.